nickgrealy/aws-sqs-backup/README.md

 3. Enter a name and description for the repository

 At the very least you'll need to enter a new name for the repository.
-For this plugin we would use something like *scm-sqs-plugin*.
+For this plugin we would use something like *aws-sqs-plugin*.
 To be able to work with repositories your user account also needs permission to access CodeCommit:

 1. Go to `Services > Security & Identity > IAM`